 The City of Calgary

 The City of Calgary is a long-time partner of the Calgary Stampede.
-Along with providing our 100-year lease and support for our credit facilities, collaboration furthers outreach into the community to enhance initiatives from year-round civic events and celebrations to our annual 10-day celebration.
-Various programs and initiatives at Stampede Park and across the city engage citizens throughout the year, contributing to the cultural, social and economic well-being of the greater community.
-As well, City Council approved a commitment to fund one third of the BMO Centre Expansion project over the next five years.
+Along with providing our 100-year lease and support for our credit facilities, collaboration enables outreach into the community to enhance and support civic events year-round.
+Various programs and initiatives at Stampede Park and across the city engage citizens and guests, contributing to the cultural, social and economic well-being of the greater community.

 The Government of Alberta